bennlich/FirebaseIndex/README.md

    - {number} [priority]
    - {string} [name]

-returns {FirebaseIndexQuery} a read-only version of this index
+returns {FirebaseIndexQuery} a read-only version of this index (can't call add/drop on this object)

 ### endAt (priority, name)

    - {number} [priority]
    - {string} [name]

-returns {FirebaseIndexQuery} a read-only version of this index
+returns {FirebaseIndexQuery} a read-only version of this index (can't call add/drop on this object)

 ### limit (limit)

    - {number} limit

-returns {FirebaseIndexQuery} a read-only version of this index
+returns {FirebaseIndexQuery} a read-only version of this index (can't call add/drop on this object)

 ### dispose